 This course is designed to examine the principles and practice of leadership in adventure education programs.
 Course time is spent on the examination of theories, practices, and problems of leadership in a backcountry environment.
-The course provides direct, firsthand experiences where students are expected to plan and be in a leadership position.

-Prerequisites: Any PED Outdoor Recreational Activities course and ODL 2100 Backcountry Skills and Techniques, or permission of instructor.
+The course utilizes a number of case studies as well as direct, firsthand experiences where students are expected to engage in lesson planning and peer facilitation.
+Students are asked to engage in personal reflection in order to connect classroom learning with past and future leadership experiences in a variety of settings.
+Prerequisites: Any ODL Outdoor Recreational Activities course and ODL 2100 Backcountry Skills and Techniques, or permission of instructor.